At this year’s Above & Beyond Awards, Sanctuary will honor a Simpson Thacher team for their patient and compassionate pro bono representation.

 Jessica-Wind Abolafia, Director of the Anti-Trafficking Initiative at Sanctuary for Families, concluded,

 “I applaud the Simpson Thacher team for their deeply compassionate, skilled, and patient advocacy.
 Their steadfast and dedicated representation allowed them to support Sylvia in disclosing her story and even to find healing during the process.”

-Join us at our Above & Beyond virtual celebration on Oct.
-26, 2021, as we honor Simpson Thacher & Bartlett and Fincap’s outstanding pro bono work outstanding pro bono work.
-Click here to RSVP for free.
+Join us at our Above & Beyond Awards Ceremony on October 25, 2023, as we honor Simpson Thacher & Bartlett’s outstanding pro bono work.

 Nicole Vescova is an associate in the Miami office of Lewis Brisbois Bisgaard & Smith LLP, and a member of its Labor & Employment Practice, where she regularly defends employers of all sizes and sectors against all types of employment claims.
 Nicole is also a member of Sanctuary for Families’ Pro Bono Counsel.